 As usual all features can also be used from the command line.
 The new output modes enabled by the 'PS/EPS Normalizer'-type license are fully supported in the command line version.

 Separate Add-On ModulesPStill can be extended in functionality by adding modules ('plug-ins') for very special tasks.
 Right now the Separation-To-Composite module is available and more planed.
 Modules are installed easily by copying the modul file to the PStill installation directory.

 PStill/S2C - Separation-To-Composite module - provides PStill with the ability to recombine color separated PostScript jobs (consisting of several pages, each one a monochrom representation of its respective color plate: Cyan, Magenta, Yellow, Black or Spot color) to a composite, full color PDF, EPS or PS page.

 Output of PStill/S2C, separations recombined to full CMYK color:

 This output is not just an overlay job using output transparency changes or overprinting tricks - PStill/S2C really recombines each text, graphic and image element.
 The output is not just an image - text stays text, graphics stays graphics and images are recombined to images.

-The module works in the GUI (Win32 and MacOSX) or on the command line (all other versions) so the ability to recombine separations can be included directly into your workflow without manual interaction.
+The module works in the GUI (Win32) or on the command line (all other versions) so the ability to recombine separations can be included directly into your workflow without manual interaction.